ankitmalik81680/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.A modern data warehouse with SQL Server, including ETL processes, Data modeling, and Dnalytics.
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.A modern data warehouse with SQL Server, including ETL processes, Data modeling, and Analytics.